jfsimon1981/rtbsd/README.md

 Supporting the project can be done financially or through purchases at our embedded Electronic store at [lecomptoirelectronique.fr](https://lecomptoirelectronique.fr).
 MCU/CPUs support and are delivered programmed with RtBSD.

-“Real time” functions must not overflow, they are executed in interrupt context.
-User code can be called in this context.
-“Scheduled” functions are stacked.
+  * Unordered List Item"Real time" functions must not overflow, they are executed in interrupt context.
+    *  User code can be implemented in this context.
+  * "Scheduled" functions are stacked.
 They can be interrupted and executed in successive batches.
+    * Main user function is executed in a scheduled 100ms context
+  * Task stack overflow is monitored

 ```
 void function_4ms_realtime(void);  // Real time 4 ms period function - Interrupt context